 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light not our darkness that most frightens us.

 Another way to say this?
 It is our bliss not our despair that frightens us most.
-No matter how, or that we contend heavily with drug addiction, other addiction, clinical depression, mental illness or physical illness that takes our loved ones away, we are more frightened by the bliss we could have if we surrendered to it.
+No matter how we fight our “bad” circumstances in life, or that we contend with drug addiction, other addictions, clinical depression, mental illness or physical illness, we are more frightened by the bliss we could have if we surrendered to it.
 Wild, huh?

 We ask ourselves, who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?

 We wonder if we are enough when we are ourselves, and no more.
 We find ourselves comparing ourselves to others when we have a flicker of a thought called, “Did I do that right?” or “I could’ve done that better” or “Would (insert name) have done that differently/better/smoother/with more grace/bigger/louder/with more verve?”
 We find all sorts of ways to “add more” to who we are, and we are rarely satisfied with life as it is given to us.
 Self-deprecation is now an acceptable way of downplaying who we truly are.

 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.